Library of Congress visit

 “Publishing a book does not make you and authority or an expert.
 Authorship does not equal authority.”

-Loren Weisman is a messaging and optics strategist for The Fish Stewarding Group.
+Loren Weisman is a messaging and optics strategist for The Fish Stewarding Group (FSG).
+Weisman keeps a focus on the communication, connotations, engagement, compliance and stability of each brand, persona or product.

 Weisman is also the host of the FSG messaging and optics podcast; Wait What Really OK.